buchgr/bazel-remote/README.md

 ### Profiling

-To enable the profiling, specify a port with `--profile_port`.
+To enable pprof profiling, specify a port with `--profile_port`.

 If running inside docker, you will also need to set `--profile_host` to a value other than `127.0.0.1` (`--profile_host=` with an empty value should